-- 1. At the time the defendant entered into the (claimed) contract, the defendant was not acting of (his) (her) own free will; and - 2.
+- 1. At the time the defendant entered into the (claimed) contract, the defendant was not acting of (insert applicable pronoun) own free will; and - 2.
 The plaintiff caused the defendant's lack of free will by (insert the wrongful act or threat that the court has determined to be legally sufficient to constitute duress).